Saliva

 - Sleep – naturally reduces it as there is no requirement (other than as moisturiser)

-Dirty plates / circumstances / environment (nasty smelly area) can inhibit it.
+Dirty plates / circumstances / environment (nasty smelly area) can inhibit it. - Dehydration of the body or low intake of water

 - Depression / anxiety / stress / tension / fear